 Statue of Unity is taller than any other statue in the world with a whopping height of 182 meters.

 The statue is made of bronze, iron, and steel and is located near the Sardar Sarovar Dam in the Narmada district in the village of Kevadiya, Gujarat.
 It is said that iron was collected by farmers from across the country in the form of used iron farming equipment.
-The equipment collected were processed to be further used in the construction of the statue.
+The equipment collected was processed to be further used in the construction of the statue.

-Reports claim that a force of 3000 workers and engineers from L&T worked hard for a span of three and a half years to complete this grand construction.
+Reports claim that a force of 3,000 workers and engineers from L&T worked hard for a span of three and a half years to complete this grand construction.

 The statue also comprises 4 lifts in the legs and each can carry 26 people at a time to the top, in approximately 40 seconds.

 There is a museum made to highlight the contribution of Sardar Vallabhbhai Patel and bring back pieces from history.
-It is also made in order to bring forth the process of making of the statue.
+It is also made in order to bring forth the process of making the statue.
 Various photographs, things, and documents related to Sardar Vallabhbhai Patel are displayed in the museum which will certainly take you on a quick tour to the lanes of the bygone era.

 There is a beautiful Valley of Flowers on the premises of the statue of Unity.
 The valley features a variety of flowers that complements the entire ambiance and fills it with their exotic fragrance.
 It has become one of the most popular tourist destinations in a couple of months and the place is totally worth visiting for history buffs and nature lovers.

 The birds-eye view of the statue is so mesmerizing that one can never have enough of it.
-Visiting the statue will be an opportunity to explore the surroundings from the highest point accessible for tourists at the statue which is till the thigh area.
+Visiting the statue will be an opportunity to explore the surroundings from the highest point accessible for tourists at the statue which is to the thigh area.
 Tourists can gaze at the horizon and the city from there.